OGGM/oggm-edu/docs/simulator.rst

 **Experiments:**

+*Beginner*:

-- *Beginner*: Use "Beginner mode" and conduct runs with *Width* = *Constant* and *Width* = *Wide top, narrow bottom*, and note down the different AAR-eq (*ELA* = 3300, *Mass-balance gradient* = 4, *Slope* = 11°).
+- Use "Beginner mode" and conduct runs with *Width* = *Constant* and *Width* = *Wide top, narrow bottom*, and note down the different AAR-eq (*ELA* = 3300, *Mass-balance gradient* = 4, *Slope* = 11°).

+*Advanced*:

-- *Advanced*: Conduct experiments with *Constant* width and different mass-balance gradients (e.g. *Mass-balance gradient below ELA* = 4, *Mass-balance gradient above ELA* = 2 and vice versa) in "Advanced mode".
+- Conduct experiments with *Constant* width and different mass-balance gradients (e.g. *Mass-balance gradient below ELA* = 4, *Mass-balance gradient above ELA* = 2 and vice versa) in "Advanced mode".
 Note down the different AAR-eq.

 **Questions to answer:**

-- *Beginner*:
+*Beginner*:

 - Explain the observed AAR-eq for *Constant* width and for *Wide top, narrow bottom*.
 - For *Constant width*, what values of AAR-t (below or above 0.5) do you expect for an advancing and a retreating glacier?
 Can you confirm by looking at the AAR during the simulation, or using the timeseries plots.

-- *Advanced*:
+*Advanced*:

 - How is AAR-eq changing with a different mass-balance gradients below and above the ELA?
 - What can you conclude from the experiments about real-world glaciers which have a typical AAR-eq between 0.5 and 0.8? (see for example
       `Hawkins, 1985 <https://www.cambridge.org/core/journals/journal-of-glaciology/article/equilibriumline-altitudes-and-paleoenvironment-in-the-merchants-bay-area-baffin-island-nwt-canada/21991E0893BCCF88D611103F397D73D1>`_)

 ..  admonition:: Take home messages
     :class: toggle

-    - *Beginner*:
+    *Beginner*:

-        - In the *Constant width* case and a linear mass-balance, the AAR is around 0.5.
-          The total ice gain/loss at a certain height is only determined by the distance away from the ELA (e.g. the same amount of mass is accumulated 100 m above the ELA as there is mass ablated 100 m below the ELA) and so the glacier area above the ELA equals the glacier area below (approximately).
+    - In the *Constant width* case and a linear mass-balance, the AAR is around 0.5.The total ice gain/loss at a certain height is only determined by the distance away from the ELA (e.g. the same amount of mass is accumulated 100 m above the ELA as there is mass ablated 100 m below the ELA) and so the glacier area above the ELA equals the glacier area below (approximately).
     - In the *Wide top, narrow bottom* case and a linear mass-balance, the AAR is around 0.6.
 In this case the total ice gain/loss at a certain height is not only determined by the distance away from the ELA but also from the width at a certain height (e.g. if the width 100 m above the ELA is double the width of 100 m below the ELA, so the total ice gain is double of the total ice loss at 100 m from the ELA).
 In this case the glacier length is longer compared with the case of constant width and in the lower altitudes the more negative mass-balance leads to more ice melt.
 Overall, the ablation area (area below ELA) stays smaller than the accumulation area, even with a longer glacier.
     - For an advancing glacier with constant width the AAR-t is well above 0.5 (mass gain), and in the retreating case well below 0.5 (mass loss).

-    - *Advanced*:
+    *Advanced*:

     - With a mass-balance gradient below the ELA twice the gradient above the ELA, the total ice loss is twice the total ice gain going the same distance away from the ELA.
 Therefore, the ablation area (area below the ELA) only needs to be half of the accumulation area at equilibrium.
-For the AAR-eq this means a value of approx. 0.6 (AAR = Ablation Area / Total Area = Ablation Area / (Accumulation Area + Ablation Area) =
-          Ablation Area / (0.5 * Ablation Area + Ablation Area) = 1 / 1.5 = 2 / 3).
+For the AAR-eq this means a value of approx. 0.6 (AAR = Ablation Area / Total Area = Ablation Area / (Accumulation Area + Ablation Area) = Ablation Area / (0.5 * Ablation Area + Ablation Area) = 1 / 1.5 = 2 / 3).
     - For real glaciers in equilibrium with AAR between 0.5 and 0.8, we can assume wider tops and larger mass-balance gradients below the ELA.

 Balance Ratio, in the footsteps of a paleo-glaciologist